AleNegrini/fd2s/README.md

 rule at 00:00 to leave a contingency for those data whose started to be uploaded slightly before midnight.

-### Solution frequency computation
+### Solution computation frequency
+As just mentioned earlier, the computation frequency in this specific use case is daily.
+Every day at 1AM the "Orchestrator" lambda starts the anomaly detection logic for all the data received the day before.

 ### How does the solution scale?
 One important aspect that drove the architecture design was the **scalability**.
-Given that we are speaking about wearable devices, its number can rapidly increase and the architecture should be able to horinzontally scale.
+Given that we are dealing with wearable devices, its number can rapidly increase and the architecture should be able to horinzontally scale.

 To make this possible, I introduced three components that allows the architecture to scale: